Chalarangelo/30-seconds-of-code/snippets/UseAsync.md

 tags: hooks,state,effect,intermediate
 ---

-A hook that handle asynchronous calls.
+A hook that handles asynchronous calls.

 - Create a custom hook that takes a handler `function` and `options`.
 - Use the `React.useState()` hook to initialize the `value`, `error` and `loading` state variables.